Banknotes of the New Zealand dollar: Current banknotes

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.
+See also New Zealand dollar.

 Past banknotes

 Due to changes in printer, designs, and base material, there have been several designs on New Zealand banknotes.
 With the exception of the demonetised $1 and $2 notes, all decimal notes are still legal tender, although it is rare to see them in regular circulation.